Local Clustering and Global Spreading of Receptors for Optimal Spatial Gradient Sensing

 where $\lambda=\boldsymbol{v}\cdot \boldsymbol{\Delta}/2D$, and $\boldsymbol{v}$ is the flow, which we take to be the Stokes flow that results from moving the deformed cells at a constant speed.
 We compute this numerically using the boundary element regularized Stokeslet method~\cite{cortez_method_2001, smith_boundary_2009}.

 We observe that the cluster morphology is drastically affected by the inclusion of flow~(Fig.~\ref{fig:flow-clusters}).
-Interestingly, because of the higher correlation of the receptors in the direction of the fluid flow, receptors in clusters are no longer isotropically spread.
+Interestingly, because of the higher correlation of the receptors in the direction of the fluid flow, given by Eq.~\ref{eq:covariance-flow}, receptors in clusters are no longer isotropically spread.
 Instead, they converge to form lines perpendicular to the flow field.

 In this Letter, we found the optimal placement of cell-surface receptors by developing a theoretical model that minimizes uncertainty in gradient estimation.
 Our results show that, in spherical cells, optimal receptor location is uniform across the surface, but once symmetry is broken through shape perturbations, clusters of receptors naturally emerge in regions of high negative mean curvature.
-These clusters form without explicitly including curvature information, yet are consistent with the results of elastic energy minimization.
-This supports the idea that even though receptor distribution is governed by biophysical principles, the final distribution agrees with an evolutionary trait to maximize sensing accuracy.
+These clusters form without explicitly including curvature information, yet are, under certain conditions, consistent with the results of (negative) curvature maximization.
+This supports the idea that, even though the receptor distribution is governed by biophysical principles, the final distribution agrees with an evolutionary trait to maximize the sensing accuracy.